xingstar97/Harvard_CS109/cs109a_hw6_web.md

-**2. Checking for missing values**

 Upon first inspection we do not see any missing values.
 But if we look closer and without being doctors, we see that Glucose cannot be `0` so we assume that this is a missing value.
-Same goes for the other variables. [open to interpretation by students here]
+Same goes for the other variables.